Artmann/cuddy_supervisor/README.md

 This will start the supervisor and it will begin monitoring the job queue, delegating tasks to workers as they become available.

+### Building and running your application

+When you're ready, start your application by running:
+`docker compose up --build`.

+Your application will be available at http://localhost:7878.

 ## API

 N/A